tvast-it-solutions/protocol-server-v2/README.md

 Each incoming request or response from the network is handled by the Network-side gateway.
 The Network-side gateway validates the request or response and sends it to the Client-side gateway.

 The Network-side is responsible for communicating with the Beckn Network while the Client-side is responsible for communicating with the Client-side Application.

+### License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.